I love what I do Create Experience

 Using that foundational HTML along with functional requirements and IADs, a backend can be built, using PHP, JSP, .Net, Node.JS, or if your server technology is something different, Bryan picks up new languages and ways of thinking quickly, leveraging his exsiting knowledge of MVC architechture and OOP principles to ensure rock solid stability and optimal performance.

-At this point, there may already some skeletal CSS going on - possibly abstracted using grid systems, Stylus or Less - just to get a feel for interaction, but once the comps come in from the designers, the site will quickly start looking like it's intended – even in early browsers.
-One thing that Bryan excels at is leveraging technology - such as Modernizr, the HTML5 shim and CSS3PIE - to ensure that deprecated technology doesn't prevent your message from impacting a user.
+At this point, there may already some skeletal CSS going on - possibly abstracted using Sass, grid systems or Less - just to get a feel for interaction, but once the comps come in from the designers, the site will quickly start looking like it's intended – even in early browsers.
+One thing that Bryan excels at is leveraging technology - such as the HTML5 shim, Modernizr and CSS3PIE - to ensure that deprecated technology doesn't prevent your message from impacting a user.

 While the stylesheets are being finalized, scripts are being written to define the site's behavior.
 Citing concerns with site performance and its correlation with conversion, Bryan has made it his mission, during his years in freelance, to eliminate Flash wherever it makes sense.
 With current techniques, Flash isn't needed for fonts, rotation, vector art, or animation.
 It's still required for video, but that is soon to come to an end as well.

-Leveraging browser technologies like SVG, Canvas and @font-face, Bryan can create "flash" on your site without a lick of Flash.
-In fact, by taking advantage of the browser - using libraries like Prototype, jQuery and Mootools - he can improve on the UI experience of Flash, enabling full-on applications to be created using a client-side MVC engines such as Knockout or Ember, or even working within a legacy system.
+Leveraging browser technologies like VML, CSS 3 and @font-face, Bryan can create "flash" on your site without a lick of Flash.
+In fact, by taking advantage of the browser - using libraries like jQuery, Prototype and Mootools - he can improve on the UI experience of Flash, enabling full-on applications to be created using a client-side MVC engines such as Knockout or Ember, or even working within a legacy system.

 Bryan's ambitions are relatively simple.
 He would like to be able to architect innovative software from the ground up.
 While he's had this opportunity from time to time, not every project is new - and maintenance can be as challenging as development.